KrissinaW/sql-challenge/README.md

 - List each employee in the Sales and Development departments, including their employee number, last name, first name, and department name.

 - List the frequency counts, in descending order, of all the employee last names (that is, how many employees share each last name).

+  # Resources Used:

+ ChatGPT by OpenAI, version GPT-4, accessed May 2024.
+Available from: https://www.openai.com/chatgpt

+ -Chat GPT 4 was used in helping me fix errors that were coming up in my SQL Query.